 - Visual Effect: Courtyards are an important part of the streetscape and provide a great visual enhancement to both the street and the architecture hidden behind their walls. - Enclosure: Stone walls or building facades create a sense of enclosure.
-At least 2 sides of the courtyard or patio terrace must be defined by building walls. - Gates: Gates (conforming to the Gate Guideline) provide a visual connection into semi-private transition space.
-This is a community relationship more than a defensive relationship between building and street. - Paving: - Muse: Lateral expansion of street pavers - Motor Court: Lateral expansion of street pavers or decorative paving with threshold - Small Motor Court: Allowed to be saw cut concrete pattern - Entry Courts Visible to Street: Enhanced landscaping, paving, art or combination thereof - Artistic Features: Fountain, bird bath, sculpture, or simple basin of water may be included - Decorative Planting: Containers and raised beds containing ornamental plants.
-Bed areas often limited requiring careful selection of plants for the limited planting area. - Secondary Structures: Loggias, trellises, awnings and roofed arcades provide shade and a sense of enclosure. - Fire Place or Fire Pit: Exterior fireplaces emphasize the idea of an outdoor room.
+At least two (2) sides of the courtyard or patio terrace shall be defined by building walls. - Gates: Gates, in compliance with the aesthetic requirements set forth herein (see the Gate Guidelines) provide a visual connection into semi-private. - Paving: - Muse: Lateral expansion of street pavers. - Motor Court: Lateral expansion of street pavers or decorative paving with threshold. - Small Motor Court: Allowed to be saw cut concrete pattern. - Entry Courts Visible to Street: Enhanced landscaping, paving, art or combination thereof. - Artistic Features: Fountain, bird bath, sculpture, or simple basin of water may be included. - Decorative Planting: Containers and raised beds containing ornamental plants.
+Bed areas are often limited, and require careful selection of plants for the limited planting area. - Secondary Structures: Loggias, trellises, awnings and roofed arcades provide shade and a sense of enclosure. - Fire Place or Fire Pit: Exterior fireplaces emphasize the idea of an outdoor room.